 - Preheat the oven to 350 °F.

 - Drain liquid from the can of jackfruit and finely dice jackfruit pieces (core, seeds and all).
-Set aside.
+Set aside.1 cup jackfruit

-- In a large bowl, mix together the dry ingredients: gluten flour, nutritional yeast, garlic powder, onion powder, smoked paprika, celery seed, Herbamare seasoning and black pepper to taste.2 cup gluten flour, ¼ C nutritional yeast, 1 tsp garlic powder, 1 tsp onion powder, 1 tsp smoked paprika, ½ tsp celery seed, ½ tsp Herbamare seasoning, pepper to taste.
+- In a large bowl, mix together the dry ingredients: gluten flour, nutritional yeast, garlic powder, onion powder, smoked paprika, celery seed, Herbamare seasoning and black pepper to taste.2 cup gluten flour, ¼ cup nutritional yeast, 1 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon smoked paprika, ½ teaspoon celery seed, ½ teaspoon Herbamare seasoning, black pepper

-- In a separate bowl, whisk together the wet ingredients: 3 tbsp tahini, 3 tbsp soy sauce, 2 tbsp oil, 2 tbsp ketchup, 1 tbsp apple cider vinegar, 1 C vegetable broth.
+- In a separate bowl, whisk together the wet ingredients: tahini, soy sauce, vegetable oil, ketchup, apple cider vinegar and vegetable broth.
 The tahini won’t fully mix in (there will be flecks of tahini and oil throughout, which is fine).3 tablespoon tahini, 3 tablespoon soy sauce, 2 tablespoon vegetable oil, 2 tablespoon ketchup, 1 tablespoon apple cider vinegar, 1 cup vegetable broth

 - Pour wet ingredients into dry and mix until a ball of dough forms.
 Stir the ingredients with a spoon.
 Use your hand to finish mixing when it becomes too doughy to stir.

-- Add 1 C chopped jackfruit into the mixture and knead until it’s well incorporated throughout.
-You want the jackfruit as dispersed as possible (no clumps of jackfruit in any one spot).
+- Add chopped jackfruit into the mixture and knead until it’s well incorporated throughout.
+You want the jackfruit as dispersed as possible (no clumps of jackfruit in any one spot).1 cup jackfruit

 - Dump the dough onto a large piece of tinfoil and shape into a flat rectangle.
 It can be however thick you like but 2-3 cm (around 1 inch) works well.

 - Carefully wrap the dough with the tin foil as tightly as possible.
 Take a second sheet of tin foil and wrap the dough a second time, placing the open edge of the tin foil down onto the center of the new sheet to create a good seal.